Meetha22003992/GCD-of-two-numbers/README.md

 # Find the GCD of two numbers

 ## AIM:
-To write a program to find the GCD of two numbers using function.
+To write a python program to find the GCD of two numbers using function.

 ## Equipments Required:
 1. Hardware – PCs